NeurosynLabs/NEURODIVERGENTHELPER/README.md

 **Website Integration:** https://neurodivergentexperiences.com
 **Purpose:** Intended to be embedded in the website via an iframe.
 This is the **free version** of the prompt.
 A paid version with additional modules, settings, and features is under development.
 This system could also be extended to Discord (both free and paid versions).

-Replit: GPU version works for development/testing; $200/year plan covers 1-year hosting.
+Replit: GPU version works for development/testing; $200nish/year plan covers 1-year hosting: https://replit.com/pricing

+Alternative: OpenAI.

-CPU version released due to limitations described in document.
+CPU version released to to self-host due to limitations described in document.
+GPU version could be programmed if system where a more powerful GPU ran & the OS was Linux.

 ---